PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > urn:samm:io.catenax.business_partner_certificate:3.1.0

-This identifier **MUST** be used by the data provider to define the semantics of the data being transferred.
+This identifier **MUST** be used by the Certificate Provider to define the semantics of the data being transferred.

 #### 3.1.3 FORMATS OF SEMANTIC MODEL